hindutva/hindutva.github.io/content/main/books/misc/life_of_lokamAnya_tilak_athalye/17_RESPONSIBLE_GOVERNMENT.md

 +++

-For us there is but one choice.
+> For us there is but one choice.
 We have made it.
-Woe be to the man or groups of men that seek to stand in our way in ^his day of our high resolution^ when every principle we hold dearest is to be Vindicated and made secure for our salvation.
+Woe be to the man or groups of men that seek to stand in our way in this day of our high resolution when every principle we hold dearest is to be Vindicated and made secure for our salvation.

-President Wilson
+>

-A FTER nine long years of separation, Mr. Tilak
+> President Wilson

-"^^ joined his old comrades at the Congress of Luck- now (1916).
+After nine long years of separation, Mr. Tilak joined his old comrades at the Congress of Lucknow (1916).
 What a change !
 In 1907, the nation was on the eve of a relentless campaign of repression.
-Now in 19 16, the country was throbbing with the expect- ation of a vast political transformation, which Mr. Tilak had worked so laboriously to bring about.
+Now in 1916, the country was throbbing with the expectation of a vast political transformation, which Mr. Tilak had worked so laboriously to bring about.
 No wonder therefore, that when he stood to address the 2350 ex- pectant delegates and thrice as many spectators he was accorded an enthusiastic ovation.
 He said : —

-" I am not foolish enough to think that this reception is given to my humble self.
+> " I am not foolish enough to think that this reception is given to my humble self.
 It is given, if I rightly understand to those principles for which I have been fighting, principles which have been embodied in the